sageb18/sageb18/README.md

 ### What I'm working on

-**[CSULB ProfCheck](https://github.com/sageb18/csulb-profcheck)** -- a Chrome extension that pulls Rate My Professor ratings inline into MyCSULB's class search, so you can see who's worth taking without opening a second tab.
+**[CSULB ProfCheck](https://github.com/sageb18/csulb-profcheck)** -- a Chrome extension that pulls Rate My Professor ratings directly into MyCSULB's class search, so you can see who's worth taking without opening a second tab.

 ### Tools I Use